bsteen/P2_ASCII_PGM_Filter/README.md

 .PGM files must have dimensions **no greater than 1024x1024** (arbitrary size limit, I will change this later so that it accepts any arbitrary size).
 There are still some weird bugs, but the program now works mostly as I intended it to.

+**Purpose:**

+The purpose of this project is to act as learning experience and introduce me to programming kernels in CUDA.

 **Compiling and Running:**